faenrandir/a_careful_examination/documents/christianity/problems_with_christianity.md

 Ultimately, the doctrine that Jesus was infallible and morally right in every instance must be preserved at **any** cost---the cost of mis-interpreting or twisting the clear and straightforward meaning of his words.

 Generally, the manner in which this is most easily accomplished is to villify the messenger---*the messenger* is ungenerous, ignorant, or guilty of twisting the "real meaning" with malicious and Satanic intent.

+## See also

+[A comment on /r/exmormon](https://www.reddit.com/r/exmormon/comments/80ptga/christian_agnostic_or_atheist/duxjp6t/) discussing similar points, some in slightly different ways.